 "LIKE A PRAYER" BY MADONNA (1989)

-Soft Drink giant Pepsi, decided to use the song as part of a commercial featuring Madonna.
-The company struck a deal to sponsor her 1990 Blond Ambition Tour.
-The commercial aired twice before the release of the music video on MTV.
+Soft Drink giant, Pepsi, decided to use the song as part of a commercial featuring Madonna.
+The company struck a $5million deal to sponsor her 1990 Blond Ambition Tour.
+The 2 minute commercial aired twice before the release of the music video on MTV.

-Unfortunately, Pepsi was unaware of the video's content.
-Directed by Mary Lambert, in the video Madonna witnesses the murder of a white girl by white supremacists, with a black man being wrongly arrested.
-Madonna takes refuge in a church and dreams of kissing a black saint (St. Martin De Porres), displays stigmata after cutting her palms on a knife, and dances in a field of burning crosses - just how did they miss all that?
+The commercial itself was innocent and fun, and was filmed in Arizona and directed by Joe Pytka.
+Unfortunately, Madonna had other ideas for the music video, and Pepsi was unaware of the video's content.
+It was directed by Mary Lambert and filmed in California, and in the plot, Madonna witnesses the murder of a white girl by white supremacists, with a black man being wrongly arrested.
+Madonna takes refuge in a church and dreams of kissing a black saint (St. Martin De Porres), displays stigmata after cutting her palms on a knife, and dances in a field of burning crosses.

-Of course, some religious groups became rather angry and threatened to boycott Pepsi, who in turn decided to cancel the ad campaign and tour sponsorship, although Madonna kept the contracted $5 million.
+Of course, this caused some religious groups to become rather outraged and threatened to boycott Pepsi, who in turn decided to cancel the ad campaign and tour sponsorship, although Madonna kept the contracted $5 million.

 Madonna on the cover of Number One magazine in July 1990